NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

   N4 , \field Minimum Humidity Ratio at Minimum Supply Humidity Ratio Setpoint
        \units kgWater/kgDryAir
        \note Applicable only if Control variable is Humidity Ratio
-  A3 , \field Return Air Node Name
+  A3 , \field Return Node Name
-       \note Air loop return node
+       \note The name of an HVAC system node
        \required-field
        \type node
   A4 ; \field Setpoint Node or NodeList Name
-       \note Node(s) at which temperature or humidity ratio will be set
+       \note Node(s) for which temperature or humidity ratio will be set
        \required-field
        \type node
 ```